-All that glitters: diamonds outshine gold for Chinese brides
+All that glitters: Diamonds outshine gold for Chinese brides

 | SHANGHAI

-China's diamond market, now the world's second largest after the United States, has more than tripled to $22.8 billion (14.34 billion pounds) over the last five years, according to data from market research firm Euromonitor, steadily gobbling up market share from gold and far outstripping the growth rate in China's 465 billion yuan ($76 billion) jewellery sector.
+China's diamond market, now the world's second largest after the United States, has more than tripled to $22.8 billion over the last five years, according to data from market research firm Euromonitor, steadily gobbling up market share from gold and far outstripping the growth rate in China's 465 billion yuan ($76 billion) jewelry sector.

-At the centre of the trend are China's 13 million brides each year, who are increasingly demanding diamonds.
+At the center of the trend are China's 13 million brides each year, who are increasingly demanding diamonds.

 "All along, my husband and I always thought that we would buy a diamond ring, so it never crossed my mind he might not.
 I think I'd have been pretty cross if he hadn't," said Zhou Lijuan, 27, an accountant in a state-owned company in Shanghai, with a 50,000 yuan ($8,200) diamond ring.